 We need to keep these chemicals off the body and out of our water supply.
 Yet, market share is growing, as the convenient wipes are marketed to men and women for adult hygiene.
 Thermo-formed plastic tubs are most commonly used in packaging.
 Landfills are full of these containers, placing an added burden on the waste and incineration systems here in Mallorca.

 What You Can do #

-Personal wet-wipe sales topped $2.2 billion in 2015.
+Personal wet-wipe sales topped $15.8 billion in 2018, the last year of reliable data.
 Because multi-national corporations are heavily profiting from wet-wipes, look for industry pushback with competing campaigns.
 Why not start a campaign in your own house, taking extra care when disposing of these products and eliminating them altogether wherever alternatives exist?

 #Unflushables #Sewerage #Calvia2000

 By Memphis Holland